ryancinsight/Imaginary-rs/README.md

 - Each operation is implemented in its own submodule under [`src/image/operations/`](src/image/operations/).
 - When adding new operations, create a new submodule if needed and keep files under 300 lines.
 - Add unit tests in the same file as the operation.
+- Only public, user-facing operations should be re-exported at the top level of the `operations` module.
 - See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ---